desec-io/draft-dukhovni-resolver-agility/draft-dukhovni-resolver-agility.md

 Section 3.3).

-Note that the hash algorithm used for DS record preparation is not to be confused with any hash algorithm used as part of the signing algorithm of the DNSSEC key associated with that DS record.
+Note that the hash algorithm used for DS record preparation is not to be confused with the signing algorithm of the DNSSEC key associated with that DS record, or any hash algorithm used as part of the signing algorithm of the DNSSEC key associated with that DS record.
 For example, a DS record that hashes the key with SHA2-256 may correspond to an RSASHA512(10) key, which creates signatures via RSA with SHA2-512.